aws-samples/aws-lambda-extensions/csharp-example-extension/README.md

 - `Program.cs` - main entry point for this extension.
 - `ExtensionClient.cs` - Lambda Extension API client implementation.
 - `ExtensionEvent.cs` - Event types enumerable, so that the rest of the code can work with enum values, rather than string constants.
 - `extensions/csharp-example-extension` - Bash script that must be deployed to `opt/extensions` folder as an executable file (see manual deployment steps below for details).
+This script will be used for .NET runtime dependent deployment.
+- `extensions/csharp-example-extension-self-contained` - Bash script that must be deployed to `opt/extensions` folder as an executable file (see manual deployment steps below for details).
+This script will be used for self-contained deployment.

 ## Requirements

-- [.NET Core SDK](https://dotnet.microsoft.com/download) - 3.1 or a later version with 3.1 targeting pack installed.
+- [.NET Core SDK](https://dotnet.microsoft.com/download) - 5.0 or a later version with 3.1 targeting pack installed (if .NET Core 3.1 dependent deployment is used).
 - [AWS CLI v2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) - version 2.1.14 or newer.
 - Since this is an external .NET Core extension, we would require a lambda function with .NET Core 3.1 runtime published to test this extension.
 For more information on publishing a blank C# lambda function please [refer here](https://github.com/awsdocs/aws-lambda-developer-guide/tree/master/sample-apps/blank-csharp).
 - Bash shell with `zip` command support.
 Linux and macOS operating systems have that shell available by default (although the macOS has recently switched to ZSH default shell, Bash is still available for Catalina and Big Sur anyway).
 Windows 10 users can install [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) or just use Git Bash, which is included with [Git for Windows](https://gitforwindows.org/) installation package.